cpp-toolbox/textured_model_loading/README.md

 # Info

-Code which loads in obj models with textures using assimp to be rendered with opengl
+Code which loads in obj models with textures using assimp to be rendered with opengl.

+WARNING: You must following the variable naming guidelines defined in the `shaders` submodule or else nothing will be rendered as the code that binds to the vertex attributes will get the wrong variable

 # Dependencies